Liván Hernández

-Playing career
+Early life

-Hernández was born to a poor family in the Villa Clara Province in Cuba.
+Eisler Liván Hernández Carrera was born on February 20, 1975, to a poor family in the Villa Clara Province in Cuba.
 Hernández's actual age has been the subject of debate.
 Some believe he is older than his given birthday.
 After meeting recruiter Joe Cubas in Venezuela in 1994, the two planned an escape through Mexico.
 At the age of 20, Hernández gave up his job as an official Cuban athlete and defected to the United States in 1995.
 His half-brother, Orlando, would defect two years later.

-Florida Marlins
+Professional career

-After meeting with numerous team officials in the Dominican Republic, Hernández signed a four-year, $4.5 million contract with the Florida Marlins on January 13, 1996 in order to live in Miami.
+After meeting with numerous team officials in the Dominican Republic, Hernández signed a four-year, $4.5 million contract with the Florida Marlins on January 13, 1996, in order to live in Miami.

+Florida Marlins (1996–1999)

 He made his major league debut for the Marlins on September 24, 1996, tossing three scoreless innings in a relief appearance against the Atlanta Braves.
 Hernández joined the team for good in June 1997.
 He finished his rookie season with a 9–3 record, a 3.17 ERA, and 72 strikeouts in 17 starts.

 The Marlins reached the 1997 World Series, and Hernández started and won Games 1 and 5 of the series against the Cleveland Indians.
 In the 1997 National League Championship Series, he struck out a postseason-record 15 batters in Game 5 against the Atlanta Braves.
 His efforts earned him the World Series MVP trophy.

 Before Game 7, Hernández was able to meet his mother, Miriam Carreras, for the first time in two years.
 The moment was the result of concerted efforts by the Cuban and United States governments as well as a written plea from the entire roster of players.
 His mother and sister now reside in Miami.

-San Francisco Giants
+San Francisco Giants (1999–2002)

 On July 25, 1999, the Marlins traded Hernández to the San Francisco Giants for minor leaguers Nate Bump and Jason Grilli.
 He tallied a career-high 17 wins in 2000, finishing the year with a 17–11 record in 33 starts, alongside a 3.75 ERA in 240 innings.
 He would regress slightly in the next two seasons, despite pitching 226 2/3 and 216 innings respectively, as he went 13–15 with a 5.24 ERA in 2001 and 12–16 with a 4.38 ERA in 2002 (his 16 losses that year were tied for the most in the National League).

 Hernández would go on to pitch in five postseason games during his stint with the Giants, one in 2000 and four in 2002.
 During the 2002 postseason, Hernández had a record of 1–2 with an ERA of 6.20.